Oh, those stories of dating after divorce. On television and in movies, they can be oh-so-lovely, and surprisingly reminiscent of fairy tales.

 Will dating after divorce necessarily mean heartbreak?

-That you may have feelings for someone and they aren't reciprocal is also a possibility.
-You feel it, he doesn't.
+That you could have feelings for someone and they aren’t reciprocal is also a possibility.
+You feel it, he doesn’t.
+So maybe guarding your heart, just a little, should be on the agenda.

 It’s also possible that you encounter an individual who is on the rebound, though you aren’t.
 So keep that in mind, as you let your emotions build, and especially if you’re thinking future and he’s not ready for any such thing.